-The Management Company performs all three functions of the UCI management function.
-In performing the tasks related to calculation of net asset value and fund accounting and the customer communications function, the Management Company receives support from DWS Beteiligungs GmbH.
+The Management Company performs the two following main functions of the UCI management: (1) the registrar function and (2) the customer communications function.
+In performing the tasks related to the customer communications function, the Management Company receives support from DWS Beteiligungs GmbH.

 In performing the tasks related to the registrar function, the Management Company receives support from State Street Bank International GmbH, Munich.
-State Street Bank International GmbH, Munich, assumes in particular the tasks of managing the global certificate deposited with Clearstream Banking AG, Frankfurt/Main.
+State Street Bank International GmbH assumes in particular the tasks of managing the global certificate deposited with Clearstream Banking AG, Frankfurt/Main.